Round 1/9 Contract 3 sets of 3 You 0 Opponent 0 Hand 0 Stock 0 Moves 0

 How to Play Shanghai Rummy

 Draw from the stock or take the upcard from the discard pile.
 If your hand contains the current contract, use Go Down / Lay Off to place it on the table.
 After you are down, use the same button to lay off extra cards on your melds or your opponent's melds.
-If you still hold cards, discard one to end the turn.
+Go out by playing your final card; otherwise, discard one card to end the turn.

 Cards and Table Flow